30 september 2022

 - While small in scale, platform work has been dynamically developing in the past 15 years and is expected to continue doing so in the future.
 Extending the knowledge base and generating reliable estimates on an ongoing basis will help to inform policymaking in this area.

-- There is some heterogeneity within platform work.
+- Platform work is a heterogeneous phenomenon.
 Different types of platform work result in different effects on employment, working conditions and the labour market.

 - High on the present agenda is the employment status of platform workers and their potential misclassification.
-Employment status is important as it affects workers’ rights and entitlements.
+Employment status is important as it affects workers’ rights and entitlements, including access to social security and minimum wages.

 - Emerging issues that are specific to platform work relate to, for example, transparency of algorithmic management and control, fairness and portability of ratings, cross-border aspects, competition law and consumer protection.

-- Measurements should aim to give a broad picture of the fast-growing economy revolving around online platforms.
-These will investigate the different ramifications of platform work touching on a variety of policy areas, including business competition, tax evasion, data protection and consumer protection.
+- Empirical assessments should aim to give an accurate and up-to-date picture of the fast-growing economy revolving around online platforms.
+These should investigate the different ramifications of platform work touching on a variety of policy areas, including business competition, tax evasion, data protection and consumer protection.

 Publications & dataTop